 Welcome to our ‘How we create a video’ series guide.
 We’re talking about the briefing stage in this blog.
 Other parts to the series will be released on our blog in due course.
-To see other blogs in this series, please go to our blog homepage.
+To see other blogs in this series:

 The brief is the most crucial point of a video project…